Ginger and Scallion Stir-Fried Chicken

 Garnish

-• Green parts of spring onions, thinly sliced
+• Green parts of the spring onions, thinly sliced

 • Cooked white rice

-• Mix the chicken with the marinade (except for the cornstarch)
+• Toss the chicken with the marinade ingredients, except the cornstarch.

-400 g chicken thighs, 1 tablespoon light soy sauce, 1 tablespoon of oyster sauce, 1 teaspoon sesame oil, White pepper
+400 g chicken thighs, 1 tablespoon light soy sauce, 1 tablespoon oyster sauce, 1 teaspoon sesame oil, white pepper

 marinade du poulet

-• Add the cornstarch.
+• Add the cornstarch and toss to coat.
 Let marinate for 15 minutes.

 marinade avec maizena

-• In a bowl, mix the sauce ingredients except for the cornstarch and water
+• In a bowl, combine the sauce ingredients, except the cornstarch and water.

-1 tablespoon light soy sauce, 1 tablespoon of oyster sauce, 3 tablespoons shaoxing wine, White pepper
+1 tablespoon light soy sauce, 1 tablespoon oyster sauce, 3 tablespoons Shaoxing wine, white pepper

 sauce mélangée

-• In another bowl, mix the water and cornstarch
+• In a separate bowl, mix the water and cornstarch.

 30 ml water, 1 teaspoon cornstarch